tiff-ritz/buildpacks-deb-packages/PACKAGE_ENV_VARS.md

 ## Handling Skipped Packages

 When a package is skipped, its environment variables are still processed and applied if they are listed in the `PACKAGE_ENV_VARS` constant.
 This ensures that even if the package is not installed, any pre-existing environment variables are correctly set.
+To accomplish this `determine_packages_to_install` was modified to return a list of skipped packages.

 ### Example